GE Dash 7 Series

-The Dash 7 Series is a line of diesel-electric freight locomotives built by GE Transportation.
-It replaced the Universal Series in the mid-1970s, and was superseded by the Dash 8 Series in the mid-1980s.
+The Dash 7 Series is a family of diesel–electric freight locomotive models built by GE Transportation.
+Introduced in the mid-1970s, it replaced the Universal Series and was later superseded by the Dash 8 Series in the mid-1980s.

 Specifications

-All models of the Dash 7 Series are powered by a 12-cylinder or 16-cylinder, turbocharged, GE 7FDL 4-stroke diesel engine carried over from the Universal Series, and have speed-based adhesion control with a multi-channel LED annunciator panel.
+All models of the Dash 7 Series are powered by a 12-cylinder or 16-cylinder, turbocharged, GE 7FDL four-stroke diesel engine carried over from the Universal Series, and have speed-based adhesion control with a multi-channel LED annunciator panel.
 This, however, is not the case for the State Railway of Thailand's GE CM22-7i, which uses two Cummins KTA50-L diesel engines.

 Dash 7 Series traction motors are powered by direct current.

 Construction history

 The Dash 7's predecessor, the Universal Series, had been introduced in the 1950s, and with its innovative body structure, it had initially been greeted favourably by the market.
 However, GM-EMD had then developed the GP30 model to compete with it; GP30 production had commenced in 1961.
 Over many years, the GP30's reliability had given it a sales advantage, and when EMD introduced its successor, the Dash 2, in 1972, the Universal Series became completely obsolete.
 The Dash 7 Series was intended to redress the ensuing imbalance between the two competing manufacturers.

 GE commenced production of the Dash 7 Series in 1976.
 By the time Dash 7 production ceased in 1985, about 2,800 Dash 7 locomotives had been built - roughly the same number of units as the total production of the Universal Series.
 By contrast, EMD built more than 8,000 Dash 2 locomotives.

 Although the Dash 7 Series failed to surpass the Dash 2 in terms of market share, its 4-stroke engine returned better fuel consumption figures than the 2-stroke engine fitted to GM-EMD locomotives after the 1970s oil crisis.
 The Dash 7 Series was therefore positively received.